 Hi!
 I’m Steph and I live in Queens, NY.
-I’m a part time as a Data Analyst at ANSIRH and a research consultant to reproductive health, rights, and justice groups.
-I’m a social scientist who studies how abortion is portrayed onscreen, a non-profit management nerd, and a pitbull rescue enthusiast.
+I’m a Data Analyst at ANSIRH studying how abortion is portrayed onscreen.
 I also serve on the Board of Directors of All-Options, an organization that provides support to people across the spectrum of reproductive experiences (abortion, pregnancy, parenting, miscarriage, and adoption).
 If you want to learn more about my professional career path, you can see my full resume here.

 In 2009, I was one of 20 recipients of the first ever Our Bodies, Our Selves Women’s Health Hero awards.
 In May 2011, I was awarded the Rosie Jimenez Award from the Women’s Medical Fund for using social media to destigmatize abortion through the #ihadanabortion hashtag.
 I was named one of 15 inspiring young feminists by Campus Progress and was a 2011 New Leaders Council Fellow in New York City.
 Jewcy called me “the web’s most vocal (and sensible!) reproductive rights activist.“ Not too shabby if I do say so myself.